onflyer/RemindersAppClone/README.md

-App is missing some features, needs some updates but core stuff is there
+App is missing some features it is not finished, but core stuff is there

 <img src="https://github.com/onflyer/RemindersAppClone/assets/114020060/b20236ba-e9c9-4719-9d94-54198a3f93b7" width="30%" height="30%">